What is Financial Literacy? (And Why Does it Matters for Your Students?)

 It can also be helpful to have students think about others and walk in someone else’s (financial) shoes.
 Working in small groups, have students think about how much an average person spends in a week, and then assign them different circumstances, from being single or married with children to paying off student debt.
 This activity not only teaches financial literacy but empathy as well.

 There are also a number of resources, from online games to financial literacy curriculum, for teachers to bring lessons on budgeting into the classroom.
+Common Sense Education also offers lesson plans on budgeting to get you started.

 Receiving the first paycheck can be a monumental experience for students, but that excitement is quickly tempered by the reality of taxes.
 It’s important to teach students about why the government collects taxes and the types of public services that money keeps running, from the Post Office to Social Security.